zonca/zonca.github.io-source/content/2017-10-25-compile-software-singularity.md

 Once you have completed tweaking the application on the Supercomputer, you can now switch back to your local machine, get the last version of your application and install it system-wide inside the container so that it will be portable.

 On the other hand, you might be concerned about performance and prefer to have the application built on the Supercomputer.
 You can run the build process (e.g. `make` or `python setup.py build) on the Supercomputer in your home, then sync the build artifacts back to your local machine and run the install process there (e.g `sudo make install` or `sudo python setup.py install`).
 Optionally use `sshfs` to mount the build folder on both machines and make the process transparent.

+## Use a local Singularity registry

+Singularity released [`singularity-registry`](https://singularityhub.github.io/singularity-registry/inst/), an application to build a local image registry, like DockerHub, that can take care of building containers.

+This can be hosted locally at a Supercomputing Center to provide a local building service.
+For example Texas Advanced Computing Center [builds locally Singularity images from BioContainers](https://www.slideshare.net/JohnFonner1/biocontainers-for-supercomputers-2000-accessible-discoverable-singularity-apps), software packages for the Life Sciences.

+Otherwise, for example,  a user at SDSC could install Singularity Registry on SDSC Cloud and configure it to mount one of Comet's filesystems and build the container images there.
+Even installing Singularity Registry on Jetstream could be an option thanks to its fast connection to other XSEDE resources.

 ## Feedback